Bio 2050 - Anatomy and Physiology » Fall 2022 » Lecture Exam 3

 Which statement accurately compares the transmission speed of the different types of synapses?

-Transmission at electrical synapses involves a brief synaptic delay, but chemical synapses are faster.
+A. Transmission at chemical synapses involves a brief synaptic delay, but electrical synapses are faster.

-Transmission at chemical synapses involves a brief synaptic delay, but electrical synapses are faster.
+D. Transmission at electrical synapses involves a brief synaptic delay, but chemical synapses are faster.

 Question #9